Day 6 - Laugavegur: Hvanggil to Botnar Emstrur

 More views on the way back…

-…including a hillock covered in interesting forbs.
+…including another hillock covered in interesting forbs: